nas5w/typeofnan-javascript-quizzes/content/questions/arrow-functions/index.md

   - 'undefined, Wooh // correct'
   - 'undefined, undefined'
 ---

-What is returned from the following `console.log`?
+What gets logged in the following code?

 ```javascript
 let dog = {